 There are a lot of reasons why an ITSM integration might fail.

-ITSM tools like ServiceNow, Salesforce, Zendesk, JSM, etc allow you the flexibility to create user-defined fields.
-So when integrating such systems, it’s important to handle the mappings between these fields carefully before putting the solution into production.
+When integrating such systems, it’s important to handle the mappings between these fields carefully before putting the solution into production.
 Proper planning and scoping of the ITSM integration project are also important.

 Even the most experienced solution architects have a hard time convincing the top management of the benefits of ITSM integrations.
-Sometimes the team involved in the integration process might lack clear focus, depth, and understanding of the project, leading to failed integrations.
+Sometimes, the team involved in the integration process might lack clear focus, depth, and understanding of the project, leading to failed integrations.

 Bringing all the required stakeholders together and making them work as a single unit can be an efficient way to ensure that integration doesn’t go downhill.